 - Gathering/Show must include an overall Veteran High Score ribbon.
-This award is given to any individual one time only. (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)
+This award is given to any individual one time per year only. (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)

 - Gathering/Show must include a Jack Brainard Judge’s “Try” Award for the most improved rider for the duration of the show.
 To calculate this award, the judge identifies a horse and rider combination that showed marked improvement with each ride.
 The competitor is to receive an award in recognition of their efforts.